bisqwit/password_codecs/README.md

 Collection of password encoders and decoders created with the video series at: https://www.youtube.com/playlist?list=PLzLzYGEbdY5nEFQsxzFanSDv_38Hz0w7B

+Note: The “Research by” headers list the research that was utilized in the making of the episode.
+It is not necessarily the record of people who were globally the first to crack the passwords.

 ## Episode 1: Mega Man 2

 Episode date: 2016-09-03